 In both the Global and Specialists Tracks, majors must take a total of 10 courses and write a 2-semester or 1-semester senior essay.
 Both tracks require 2 pre-industrial courses, covering material before the year 1800, and 2 departmental seminars, identified by the “J” suffix in the course number (i.e., HIST 136J)

 Students in the Global Track are required to take at least 5 courses within the 6 different geographic regions for a total of 5 out of 10 required History courses.
 The 5 courses must be in 5 different regions.

 Students in the Specialist Track are required to take at least 5 courses within their chosen region or pathway—half of their 10 required courses.
 In addition, they must take at least 2 courses outside of their area of specialization.
 Their overall coursework must include at least 3 geographic regions.
 Listings of courses designated in each region and pathway are available here on the history department web site.
 Students may also design an individual area of specialization in consultation with a faculty adviser and with the Director of Undergraduate Studies.

 The history department designates the following regions and pathways:

-Departmental seminars and preregistration All students who declare the History major are entitled to preregister for two departmental seminars (designated by a course number ending in J, such as HIST 136J).
+Departmental seminars All students who declare the History major are entitled to preregister for two departmental seminars (designated by a course number ending in J, such as HIST 156J).
 Many seminars are popular and fill up quickly.
 Students may use their preregistration privileges at any time after declaring the major, in their sophomore, junior, or senior years.
 Sophomores contemplating study abroad are urged to consider taking at least one seminar in the sophomore year.
-Residential college seminars, study-abroad courses, and courses in other departments that count toward the History major do not fulfill the departmental seminar requirement.
+Residential College Seminars, study abroad courses, and courses in other departments that count toward the History major do not fulfill the departmental seminar requirement.
 Please note that the department offers seminars that are not J seminars and do not satisfy the departmental seminar requirements, although they can satisfy other requirements (preindustrial, region, pathway, etc.) Such non-J seminars are either a) cross-listed with other departments, or b) do not require the primary source research that departmental (J) seminars require.
 Students cannot preregister for non-J seminars during departmental preregistration.